pelagios/peripleo/README.md

 *) Append `verbose=false` as query parameter to receive a less verbose response.
 This response will have additional performance benefits and load faster than the full response.
 Usually, you will only need this if you retrieve many places in one request, by setting a high page size `limit`.

+**) The temporal profile is an aggregation of the date information of all items contained in the dataset.
+It consists of a start and end year for the dataset, and a 'histogram' that plots the number of items over the start-to-end time interval.

 ## License